-The strategy predated the Covid pandemic, and the future outlook is going to be heavily contingent on its long-term consequences (discussed above) and the Government's response (including any new expectations placed on the Council to be ready for any future pandemic).
+The future outlook is going to be heavily contingent on the long-term consequences of the pandemic and the Government's response (including any new expectations placed on the Council to be ready for any future pandemic).
 The Government's proposed changes to local government finance, including a review of how funding is allocated, will no longer take place in 2021/22.
 We do not know the extent to which any fundamental changes to the cost bases of local authorities will be met by Government grant.